-Guests can utilize the free shuttle service to explore the other two resorts in the Turks and Caicos Collection group, Beach House and Blue Haven.
-If you are looking for a change of scenery, take the shuttle and have dinner at a new location without having to pay to get there.
+Guests can utilize the free shuttle service at Alexandra Resort to explore the other two resorts in the Turks and Caicos Collection group; Beach House and Blue Haven.
+For a nice change of scenery, take the shuttle and dine at a new location without having to pay to get there.

 I Think I’m Gonna Like It Here

 Other fun additions at the Blue Haven were the life-size chess game, horseshoe courts, water trampoline, beach volleyball, and ping-pong tables.
-Bicycles were available beside the lobby, which is open 24 hours a day.
-For anything else you may need, Blue Haven’s staff will eagerly help you plan or organize your vacation and maritime dreams.
-As you can see, a family friendly vacation is their goal.
+Bicycles were available beside the lobby, which is open 24-hours a day.
+For anything else you may need, Blue Haven’s staff will help you plan or organize your vacation dreams.
+Family-friendly vacations are their goal.

 Dinner at Salt Bar & Grill was relaxing and casual.
 Heads up, the bugs are in full force around all those trees and the marina.
 Be sure to come sprayed with repellent or ask the staff as they have bug spray available to use.
 The restaurant’s guests are mostly locals mixed with marina guests and crew.
-The views of the outdoor seating include swaying palm trees, fragrant plumerias, and incredible yachts.
-The navy and white choice of decor with red accents fit their nautical theme perfectly.
+Views from the outdoor seating area include swaying palm trees, fragrant plumerias, and jaw-dropping yachts.
+I loved the navy and white decor, dotted with red accents, which fit the nautical theme perfectly.

-Blue Haven offers the same $15 per person credit per adult guest, which covers most breakfast choices.
-We opted for the breakfast buffet one day and Eggs Benedict the next.
-The buffet includes eggs made to order, bacon and sausage, pancakes, a yogurt/granola bar, fresh fruit, juice, breads, and pastries.
-The only lunch we had was at the pool bar where we enjoyed the Beef Quesadilla (very tasty and filling) and a Chicken Caesar Salad.
-Both were good choices and around $15 per item.
+Blue Haven offers the same $15 per-person credit per-adult guest, which covers most breakfast choices.
+Eddie and I tried the breakfast buffet at Fire and Ice one day and ate our favorite, Eggs Benedict, the next.
+Fire and Ice’s buffet includes eggs made-to-order, bacon and sausage, pancakes, a yogurt/granola bar, fresh fruit, juice, breads, and pastries.
+The only lunch we had was at the pool bar where we enjoyed tasty and filling Beef Quesadilla and a Chicken Caesar salad, both $15 each.

 Having a Fabulous Time Dining at Fire and Ice

-For the next hour or so, Eddie grilled our meats and mushrooms for us, which were sensational.
-The meats melted in our mouths and the taste was extremely flavorful.
+For the next hour or so, Eddie grilled our meats and mushrooms for us, which were so tender and flavorful.
+The meats melted in our mouths.
 I shared our fun via Snapchat and had several comments about it.
 The grill does smoke, so be sure that you are sitting in the opposite direction of the wind.
-I cannot tell you how much fun and how scrumptious this option was.
+I cannot tell you how much fun and how scrumptious this dining option was.

 Fire and Ice offers a wide selection of cocktails and wines, which we indulged in.
-My words do not do this restaurant justice; it was extraordinarily decadent.
-Best of all, the portions were so large that I was able to share the meats with the staff so they could also try it.
-Our night ended with the Creme Brûlée and Mango Pana Cotta.
-We left in smiles.
+My words do not do this restaurant justice; it was extraordinarily.
+Best of all, the portions were so large that I was able to share the meats with the staff so they could also try them.
+Our night ended with Creme Brûlée and Mango Pana Cotta.
+Eddie and I left in smiles.